lianetoolkit/liane-toolkit/README.md

 ## Internationalization

-This project uses **[universe:i18n](https://github.com/vazco/meteor-universe-i18n)** for internationalization.
-You can find and edit translations at `/i18n/en.i18n.json`
+This project uses **[react-intl](https://github.com/formatjs/react-intl)** for internationalization.
+You can find and edit translations at `/locales`.

+Translation files are automatically generated through `npm run translations`.
+You can update the available strings by running this command and manually translating the desired lang file, located at `/locales/[lang].json`. _Do not manually insert new strings into the language files._

 ## Tests